amdadislam01/job-board-connect/README.md

-#  💼 Job Board Connect - Professional Career Platform
+#  💼 Job Board Connect

 A sleek and responsive **Job Board Landing Page** built with **HTML** and **Tailwind CSS**.
 Designed to connect job seekers with employers through a clean, modern, and user-friendly interface.